1st Foreign Parachute Heavy Mortar Company

 Each year, the Foreign Legion commemorates and celebrates Camarón in its headquarters in Aubagne and Bastille Day military parade in Paris; featuring the Pionniers leading and opening the way.

 Members of the 1st Foreign Parachute Heavy Mortar Company in Indochina.

-The 1st Foreign Parachute Heavy Mortar Company (1^{re} Compagnie étrangère parachutiste de mortiers lourds, 1^{er} CEPML) was an ephemeral airborne forces heavy mortar of the Foreign Legion which fought during the First Indochina War at the corps of the French Far East Expeditionary Corps.
+The 1st Foreign Parachute Heavy Mortar Company (1^{re} Compagnie étrangère parachutiste de mortiers lourds, 1^{er} CEPML) was a short lived airborne forces heavy mortar of the Foreign Legion which fought during the First Indochina War at the corps of the French Far East Expeditionary Corps.